InsightsInsight - Employment & HR - POSTED: June 13 2018

 Interested employees may be checking sports websites or social media more regularly to keep up to speed with the latest results.

-Make sure staff are reminded of your social media and internet use polices and know what is or is not permitted during working hours.
+Make sure staff are reminded of your social media and internet use policies and know what is or is not permitted during working hours.

 Drinking at Work